Giggle and Hoot: Hoot the Owl

 Hoot the Owl is Jimmy Giggle's best friend.
-Although owls are traditionally nocturnal, the show depicts him favouring the daytime, which he finds "very exciting".
-This means that he is prone to falling asleep.
+Although owls are traditionally nocturnal, the show depicts him favouring the daytime, which Hoot finds "very exciting".
+However, due to his nocturnality, he is prone to falling asleep.
 Hoot lives in a chest of drawers that he fashioned into his own personal apartment.
 Hoot plays the harmonica and triangle.
 He also uses a cloudier to make clouds appear.

 Hoot's interests include "owl" snacks, the colour blue, "owl" naps, hootball (a portmanteau of "hoot" and "football") and his favourite toy Mini-Hoot.
 He and Jimmy Giggle enjoy playing, singing, and spending time together.
 They also play dress-up and have been, for example, seen dressed up as astronauts and pirates.

 Hoot's Night Watch

-At the end of each episode, a sequence called the "Night Watch" plays when Hoot is "flying" across the land of Giggle and Hoot to "ensure everyone is tucked up in bed."
+At the end of each episode, a sequence called the "Night Watch" plays when Hoot is "flying" across the land of Giggle and Hoot to "ensure everyone is tucked up in bed".
 Hootabelle helps him by lighting up the stars with her "Star Twinkler" so he can see his way in the "Nighty Night" sky.
 Hoot and Hootabelle often meet up after The Night Watch to fly and play everywhere in the land of Giggle and Hoot.